 [113E.
 Deleted by No. 79 of 1987 s.
 42.]

-114. Scrutineers
+114. Scrutineers, appointment of etc.

 (1) Scrutineers may be appointed by candidates to represent them at polling places during the polling but —

 (a) at a single member election, not more than one scrutineer at a time shall be allowed to each candidate at each polling place, or section of a polling place, if divided;